dermaPACE Clinical Studies

 Visit ClinicalTrials.gov for supplemental trial information.
 Please refer to this study by its ClinicalTrials.gov identifier: NCT01824407.

-We worked closely with the FDA to amend the protocol and develop the statistical plan for the additional clinical study.
+We worked closely with the FDA to amend the protocol and develop the statistical plan for this supplemental clinical study.
 A substantial component of this work involved using Bayesian statistical principles to define the dermaPACE treatment benefit established in our previously conducted pivotal study.
 Bayesian designs are supported by the FDA where there is strong prior evidence that can be incorporated into the clinical study design.
 By incorporating the prior positive information regarding complete wound closure after one treatment cycle to bear on the design of the additional study, substantially fewer patients should be required than would otherwise be the case while still ensuring adequate statistical power.
 This approach will save significant time and preserve scientific rigor.

-Importantly, the study design allows for controlled interim monitoring of the data by an independent Data Monitoring Committee (DMC) to determine whether study success has been achieved.
+Importantly, the study is designed to allow for controlled interim monitoring of the data by an independent Data Monitoring Committee (DMC) to determine whether study success has been achieved.
 The first analysis for making a study success determination is projected to occur after 90 patients (approximately 45 per arm) have completed the 12-week primary efficacy evaluation period.
 If study data achieves pre-defined statistical and clinical success criteria associated with wound closure favoring dermaPACE, then the clinical trial can be stopped, and we will submit a PMA for approval.
 The controlled interim monitoring plan also includes a provision for DMC review of data prior to enrollment of the 90 subjects.
 This provision has been established in order to monitor the progress of the trial and ensure its alignment with our statistical plan, or to increase the sample size should additional subjects be needed to demonstrate study success, or stop the trial if study success is deemed unattainable.
 By monitoring the data in this way, appropriate steps can be taken to allocate resources based on the direction the data is heading, prior to arriving at the 90 patient mark, which is the first point at which study success may be determined per our agreement with the FDA.

 Our dermaPACE device has received the European CE Mark approval to treat acute and chronic defects of the skin and subcutaneous soft tissue, such as in the treatment of pressure ulcers, diabetic foot ulcers, burns, and traumatic and surgical wounds.
 We are actively marketing dermaPACE to the European Community, Canada and Asia, utilizing distributors in select countries.